- Apostolic exhortation in the spirit of Laudato Si’ updates the landscape of care for our common home.

 Eight years have passed since the first dispatch of Laudato Si’, and the signs of the times, which the human sciences help us to decipher, show us that the challenges facing humanity have deepened dramatically since then.

 Today, the economic, political, and socio-environmental context is different: the COVID-19 pandemic brought with it a prolonged economic crisis in many countries, with widespread increases in poverty and social isolation; a world war in pieces has brought instability in the peace of people, more refugees, and resentment of fragile international agreements to care for the planet we inhabit for the sake of future generations and today’s poor.

-In addition, the biodiversity of the ocean and large tropical forests, such as the Amazon, Congo, or Borneo, key sinks of carbon dioxide on Earth, continue to be under pressure owing to global warming, overexploitation, and acidification, for the ocean (cf. LS 40-41), and deforestation agriculture, large infrastructure development and extractive industries, for the forests (cf. LS 38).
-The latter contributes to the deepening climate crisis and directly harms the indigenous communities who inhabit the regions and play a key role in their preservation (cf. LS 146).
+In addition, the biodiversity of the ocean and large tropical forests, such as the Amazonian, Congo, and Borneo forests, which are key sinks of carbon dioxide on Earth, continue to be under pressure.
+Ocean biodiversity is threatened by global warming, overexploitation, and the acidification (cf. LS 40-41).
+Forests biodiversity is threatened by deforestation that continues to accelerate due to agriculture, large infrastructure development and extractive industries (cf. LS 38).

 Climate science issued the ultimatum: the time window for action is this decade, and it cannot go beyond 2050 to start mitigating the climate crisis, ending the fossil fuel era.
 But still today, as in 2015, the private and economic interests of a few slow down decisions at international meetings (cf. LS 169).